-If you want to maintain a healthy and balanced diet, it is good to know your daily needs.
+Maintaining a healthy diet requires your daily needs.
 Often a group of food types is associated with a good supply of certain nutrients.
 When choosing the food you want to eat, therefore it is helpful to know how our nutrients are categorized.
+Certainly, you heard of macro and micro nutrients.
 Here is a brief introduction.

 Instead of blindly following one certain trend or lifestyle you can improve your overall well-being by understanding how your nutrients work and what they are.